IS2AI/KazNERD/README.md

 # 2. Annotation Guidelines <a name="guide"></a>
+The annotation guidelines followed to build KazNERD are located [here](Annotation_guidelines).
+The guidelines contain rules for annotating 25 named entity classes and their examples.
 The guidelines are in the Kazakh language.
-The annotation guidelines for 25 named entity classes are located [here](Annotation_guidelines).

 # 3. NER Models <a name="models"></a>